johannburkard/Waldbeere/README.md

 When the page is loaded, you may see 11 or 13 px body text and different link colours.

-### 4. Sending data to Google Analytics
+### 4. Sending Data to Google Analytics

-After setting up Waldbeere and your tests, you need to get the chosen combination of each visit into Google Analytics.
-In Google Analytics, the combinations will show up in the Custom Variables or Custom Dimension reports.
+After setting up Waldbeere and your creatings tests, you need to get the variation that's chosen by Waldbeere into Google Analytics.
+There, the combinations will show up in the Custom Variables or Custom Dimension reports.

 If you use ga.js with the old syntax: